 A. Examine the surface to determine the extent of damage.

-1. If the damage is not severe, the aluminum elements can be protected from abrasion or erosion by coatings of lacquer, wax or suitable paint.
+- If the damage is not severe, the aluminum elements can be protected from abrasion or erosion by coatings of lacquer, wax or suitable paint.

 A. Verify the finish prior to making repairs.

 B. Remove all oil, dirt, and other debris from the surface.